 Both coordinated and individual projects will be graded on a PASS/FAIL basis.

 Presentations: The local instructors will introduce their projects during a meeting in December (January projects) or May (June project).
 The next project presentations will be on Friday 13 December 2019, 5-7pm at ILLC.

-The final list of coordinated projects offered in January 2019 will be announced in November-December 2018.
+The final list of coordinated projects offered in January is announced in November-December.

-The final list of coordinated projects offered in June 2019 will be announced in April-May 2019.
+The final list of coordinated projects offered in June is announced in April-May.

 Members of staff at the ILLC are often willing to do research projects with individual students.
 The initiative lies with the student.
 Please inform your academic mentor if such a project will be undertaken.

 The supervisor of the project should register the project in DataNose right at the start.

 The normal workload for a project is 6 EC (168 hours of work).
 Should the supervisor want to deviate from this norm, he or she should argue this when registering the project.